 Depending on how much you earn, you may qualify for financial help to reduce your premiums and out-of-pocket costs when you buy health insurance coverage through Washington Healthplanfinder.
 There are three main ways to get financial help.

-A federal “premium tax credit” reduces your monthly premium payments for insurance plans purchased through health insurance marketplaces such as Washington Healthplanfinder.
+Tax credits: A federal “premium tax credit” reduces your monthly premium payments for insurance plans purchased through health insurance marketplaces such as Washington Healthplanfinder.
 The tax credit is available to individuals and families with incomes between the federal poverty line and 400 percent of the federal poverty line.
 You’ll see if you’re eligible for tax credits when you apply for a plan through Healthplanfinder.
+(Note: ARPA extended eligibility for health insurance subsidies to people buying their own health coverage on the Marketplace who have incomes over 400% of poverty.
+The law also increased the amount of financial assistance for people at lower incomes who were already eligible for subsidies.
+Both provisions are temporary, lasting for two years, retroactive to January 1, 2021. )

 *American Indians and Alaska Natives can also qualify to get cost-sharing reductions when you enroll in a Bronze or Gold plan.